Ujanghost/mine_v_rock/README.md

 input_data=()  #enter your data inside the parenthesis
 #output depending on the data can  be
 #['M/R']
-#The object is a Rock.
+#The object is a Rock/Mine.
 ```

 ## Contributing